Every School Day Counts

 At Landywood Primary School, we prioritise and promote good attendance.
 Regular attendance is an important part of providing your child with the best possible start in life as we know that there is a direct relationship between attendance and the academic attainment of individuals.
 The greater the attendance, the greater the achievement.

-Good attendance at school is not just valuable, it’s essential.
-Going to school is directly linked to improved academic achievement which should in turn lead to further learning opportunities and better job prospects.
-As well as this, going to school helps to develop:
+We strongly believe that going to school consistently will enable children to access further learning opportunities and gain better job prospects.
+As well as this going to school helps to develop:

 - Social skills

 If a pupil does not attend school regularly, it will have a detrimental impact on their progress and attainment.
 Our whole school attendance target is 96% therefore pupils with attendance above this level are expected to make the best progress.

 Not only does every school day count, but every minute of education counts too.
 Pupils who arrive late are developing poor habits and routines.
 Not only does it disrupt the teacher’s lesson and their peer’s learning, they are likely to miss the start of the lesson which may hinder their progress.